 “I was furious.
 I couldn’t believe we were going down that path,” Mastandrea told Lake Zurich Patch.
-“This is the biggest decision the village faces and if we don’t get something going in the TIF district, we’re going to face higher taxes.”
+“This is the biggest decision the village faces and if we don’t get something going in the we’re going to face higher taxes.”

 Mastandrea said he came to the meeting ready to move forward with either David Smith of Southshore or John Breugelmans of ARDE, or both.

 “There were only two that met what myself and residents are looking for—a destination, a gathering place to go for dinner, to look over the lake, with entertainment, maybe have coffee,” he said.
 “I don’t believe that strictly residential is the way to go.”